Skip to main content

 Map<String, Any>?

-values directly to the Android SDK to synchronously initialize the client.
-You can generate these values from a Statsig Server SDK like the NodeJS Server SDK
+Provide the download_config_specs response values directly to the Android SDK to synchronously initialize the client.
+You can get a copy of your current specs data by visiting: https://api.statsigcdn.com/v1/download_config_specs/client-{YOUR_SDK_KEY}.json

 Methods